Vansh-Singhal/Vansh-Singhal/README.md

 📨 Email : vansh.singhal@hotmail.com

-Objective
+## Objective

 My primary Objective is to learn and implement latest technological skills to enhance my expertise in full-stack development.
 Seeking an entrylevel role where I can apply these skills alongside problemsolving abilities and my passion for innovation to contribute to organizational and personal development.

-Summary
+## Summary

 High-Performance and results driven full stack developer with a passion to learn and enhance expertise over the web-development through projects and hands-on-experience.
 Recognized for team-oriented mentality, able to learn and adapt to changing environments.

+---

-Skills
+## Skills

-Frontend:
+1. Frontend:
     - Languages: HTML 5, CSS 3, JavaScript
     - Frameworks/Libraries: Bootstrap, Tailwind, EJS, React.js

+2. Web Services:
+    - GitHub
-Web Services: GitHub, Amazon Web Services
+    - Amazon Web Services

-Backend:
+3. Backend:
     - Languages: Python, Java, C++
     - Frameworks/Libraries: Node.js, Express.js, SpringBoot
     - Databases: MySQL, MongoDB, Firebase

-Hobbies : Music, Guitar Playing, Gaming and playing Basketball
+---

+## Hobbies
+    - Music
+    - Guitar Playing
+    - Gaming
+    - Playing Basketball

-Looking For
+## Looking For

 Opportunities to work on challenging and impactful projects.
 A collaborative and supportive team environment.